 Ag Science is a science and careers based class.
 You will study plant science, animal science, and careers in the agricultural field.
 This class will be both in the agriculture classroom as well as outside with the greenhouse, garden beds, etc. You will apply skills learned in the classroom with hands on applications at the school farm.
+Horticulture 2 is the next course students take to go in more depth.

-Credits: Life Science, Other Science, Vocational, Electives
+Credits: Life Science, Other Science, CTE, Electives